|Trade and GDP Growth after WWII|

 |Today||Only in recent years (post-World War II era) traders have become much more civilized.
 Modern trade wars are waged when governments erect tariffs and nontariff barriers (e.g., import quotas and voluntary export restraints).
 Aggrieved nations often file a complaint with a dispute settlement body of the WTO, against the importing countries that raise trade barriers.
 Representatives of the trading countries argue in a civilized manner and submit evidence to the WTO.|

 |First Opium War (1839-1842)||

-The war reflected the strong demand for silk, porcelain and tea in Britain, but there was practically no demand for British goods in China.
-European silver flowed into China to pay for the trade deficit.
+The war was inevitable because Britain wanted to import silk, porcelain and tea from China, but there was nothing Britain could export to China.
+As a result, silver flowed into China to pay for Britain's trade deficit.
 (Today, China holds about $3 trillion as foreign exchange reserve).

-British opium grown in India was transported to the Chinese coasts.
 China's viceroy Lin Zexu confiscated 20,000 chests (1200 tons) of opium.
 In 1839, Britain occupied Hong Kong, and in 1842 the Treaty of Nanking was signed, ending the war.
 As a result, five cities were open to the British, including Shanghai.
 In 1898, Britain was granted an additional 99 years of rule over Hong Kong.
-I997 Hong Kong was returned to China.
+In 1997, Hong Kong was returned to China.

 |Second Opium War||

 The British wanted the opening of all of China to British merchants, legalization of opium trade, and tariff exemption (i.e., free trade).